 They warn that there is still confusion around areas such as the definition of sectarianism.

-contentious Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012 comes into force today, the organisation representing rank and file police officers -- the Scottish Police Federation (SPF) -- said earlier
+contentious Offensive Behaviour at Football and Threatening Communications (Scotland) Act 2012 comes into force today, the organisation representing rank and file police officers -- the Scottish Police Federation (SPF) -- said earlier misgivings had not

 Brian Docherty, the newly installed chairman of the SPF, said doubts remained, particularly around the definition of sectarianism.
 He said:

 Reservations are still there.
 But the law has passed and we

 now have to run with it regardless of concerns over impact on resources.

 Pubs across Scotland could close unless the Government spells out to landlords what constitutes an offence under new laws designed to tackle football-related bigotry, trade lobbyists have warned. inShare2 Custom byline text: GERRY BRAIDEN